renanmarcos/install-arch/README.md

 ```

 ### Edit the mirrorlist and put the nearby server at the beggining:
 Go to the nearby server, use "CTRL + K" to cut and "CTRL + U" to paste at top.
-Save with "CTRL + O" and closes with "CTRL + X"
+Save with "CTRL + O" and closes with "CTRL + X".

 ```sh
 $ nano /etc/pacman.d/mirrorlist